AI Workflows

 Schedule Configuration

-• Edit/Delete - Modify or remove existing schedules
+• Edit/Delete: Modify or remove schedules anytime.

 Scheduled AI Workflows run in the background and store their results for later review, perfect for regular reports or data processing tasks.